DeadboyTALHA/Calculator-with-Tkinter/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/DeadboyTALHA/Calculator-with-Tkinter/issues) (if available).

 1. Fork the Project.
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).
 4. Push to the Branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Developer